alexrobaina/frontend_petsLove/CONTRIBUTING.md

 ## Running the project using Docker 🐳

 1. Install Docker
+2. Install docker-compose
-2. Making a fork of the project and clone it
+3. Making a fork of the project and clone it
-3. Build image `docker build -t frontend_petslove:local .`
+4. Build image `docker-compose build`
-4. Create and run container `docker run -it --rm -v $(pwd):/app -v /app/node_modules -p 3000:3000 frontend_petslove:local yarn start`
+5. Create and run container `docker-compose --service-ports run frontend`

 ## Pets Love API